 Parenting is a job.
-Unfortunately it’s a job that doesn’t come with a manual and it’s a job that, during the years 0-5 especially, can be exhausting and challenging.
+It’s a job that doesn’t come with a manual and, often, especially during children’s 0-5 years, a job that can be exhausting and challenging.
 Without extended family for support and guidance, it’s no wonder Moms and Dads look elsewhere for parenting advice.
 Parenting isn’t something everyone just knows how to do.

 Pediatricians Offer Parenting Advice…